RIOT-OS/riot-course/slides/01-introduction/introduction.md

 - **xtimer**

-  - high-level timer subsystem thet provides full abstraction from the hardware timer
+  - high-level timer subsystem that provides full abstraction from the hardware timer

   - Can set callbacks, put a thread to sleep, etc